amaranth-lang/amaranth/docs/lang.rst

 .. note::

-   The enumeration does not have to subclass :py:class:`enum.IntEnum`; it only needs to have integers as values of every member.
-Using enumerations based on :py:class:`enum.Enum` rather than :py:class:`enum.IntEnum` prevents unwanted implicit conversion of enum members to integers.
+   The enumeration does not have to subclass :class:`enum.IntEnum`; it only needs to have integers as values of every member.
+Using enumerations based on :class:`enum.Enum` rather than :class:`enum.IntEnum` prevents unwanted implicit conversion of enum members to integers.

 .. _lang-valuecasting: